-Baffin Buggy™ enables establishing correct sitting position; it is essential for the stimulation of psychomotor development.
-Comfortable and safe movement outdoors has a huge positive influence both on children and their carers.
+Baffin Buggy™ enables establishing a correct sitting position; it is essential for the stimulation of psychomotor development.
+Comfortable and safe movement outdoors has a substantial positive influence both on children and their carers.

 - modern design

-- great ability to fit to child's anatomical shape
+- excellent ability to fit child's anatomical shape

-- innovative construction of back support imitating human spine
+- the innovative construction of back support imitating human spine

-- possibility to take sitting and lying position whilst maintaining full body support
+- possibility to take sitting and lying position while maintaining full-body support

 - adjustable backrest tilt